 I think if I saw Anthony Bourdain in the street, I would have to go up to him and ask for a picture.
 Would I be one of those people who plays it cool and is like ‘yeah, whatever; he is only a celebrity.’
 Nope.
 Like, when would I ever see him again?!
 Ha!
 Listen to me….I’m talking as if I’m actually going to meet him.
 If you saw a favourite celebrity of yours, how would you react?
 Now that I’ve got that off my chest, how about some delicious honey roasted peanut clusters??

-This recipe is pretty simple to whip up.
+These peanut clusters are pretty simple to whip up.
+And I used raw, natural honey.
+Buy the best you can.
+You won’t regret it.
+So creamy.
+So delicious.
 Basically, heat the honey, butter and cayenne on the stove top for a couple of minutes until the butter melts.
 Then, pour over your peanuts and sprinkle with salt.

 Word to the wise – do not, I repeat, DO NOT touch that hot honey—> I touched the hot honey?